 Retail and Direct-to-consumer Example:

-AI agent examples and AI agent assistant use cases for brands and customers
+AI agent examples and use cases that brands should know about

-Brands can use AI agents to analyze customer sentiment and predict behaviors.
-They can also influence customer sentiment and behavior with more personalized campaigns with relevant, enhanced content.
-They can even activate dynamic pricing and inventory updates to test customer intent and drive conversions.
+Brands can also use AI agents to do things like analyze customer sentiment or predict behaviors.
+They can also influence customer sentiment and behavior with more personalized campaigns with relevant, enhanced content or activate dynamic pricing and inventory updates to test customer intent and drive conversions.

 How AI agents use knowledge graphs to operate intelligently